Academic Support Services

 Students in the Directed Study Program also have other required courses and will meet regularly with the Dean of Students to discuss their academic scheduling and progress.
 Additionally, the Director of Academic Support is available to meet with any Pacific McGeorge student or graduate seeking to improve his or her study skills and exam performance.

-Professor Thompson is available to meet with and counsel students at any time regarding study techniques, time management, supplemental materials, study groups, and other matters related to academic progress and/or the bar exam.
+Professor Lee is available to meet with and counsel students at any time regarding study techniques, time management, supplemental materials, study groups, and other matters related to academic progress and/or the bar exam.
 Also available to all students throughout the year is the Academic Support Resource Center.
-Skills Support Team members are also available by appointment outside of their office hours.
+Skills TAs are also available by appointment outside of their scheduled office hours.

 The primary methods of measuring progress in law school are essay and multiple choice exams.
-Both formats require students to apply the law to new story lines by analyzing how the facts might support good arguments for each side.
+Both formats require students to apply the law to new fact scenarios by analyzing how the facts might support good arguments for each side.
 This process is preparation for typical state bar examinations and the practice of law, where hypothetical fact patterns become real client problems.

-Additionally, most professors release past essay exams so that students may continue taking practice exams on their own.
+Additionally, most professors release past essay exams so that students may write practice exams on their own, often meeting individually with professors to discuss their answers.
 This individual writing practice is key to student success in law school.
 Past exams are available on the Go-Cat system in the Gordon D. Schaber Law Library, and students are encouraged to download these exams and compile their own practice exam libraries.
-Exams are also available in hard copy format at the Reserve Desk in the Library.
+Exams also are available in hard copy format at the Reserve Desk in the Library.

 Courtney Lee, Associate Professor of Lawyering Skills, Director of Academic Support